aldostools/laps3c0re/README.md

 - [ ] ~~12.50 / 12.52 / ...~~ Unsupported, please revert or sell your console.

 **PS5:**
-- [ ] ~~~10.01~~ Mast1c0re was confirmed not to be functional on higher PS5 FWs.
+- [ ] ~~10.01~~ Mast1c0re was confirmed to be non functional on higher PS5 FWs.
 Sadly, I don't own a PS5 to debug it.

 ## Setup Guide